Method Statement Templates

-- Complete documentation by signing off with digital signature
+Complete documentation by signing off with digital signature

 A construction method statement template is a tool used by the construction industry to manage work and ensure that necessary precautions are set and communicated to workers involved.
 A construction method of statement is an essential requirement for HSE (Health & Safety Executive) regulations.
-Consider the following points below to benefit from this template:
+Consider the following points below to benefit from this method statement template:

 - Take or attach photo of site.